mimansour/Helsinki-City-Bike-App/README.md

 ## TODO

 The application could be developed furter by linking SQL tables together.
 Currently SQL tables are not linked.
-Also the database url could be changed to a dynamic url based on env.
-Currently the database url is hardcoded.
+Also due to free-tier cloud resources, fetching single station stats is slow which can be improved.

 The journeys table currently supports ordering per column only in ascending order.
 The table could be developed further by adding also option for descending order sorting.
 However the stations table supports ordering in both ascending and descending order.